computationalmystic/Zephyr-group12/Sprint 1/Sprint 1 design document.md

 ## Describe languages you need to use, and any gaps in skills on your team.

 1. first language
-    - how you will use examples or learn what you need
+    - C/C++
 2. second language
-    - how you will use examples or learn what you need
+    - Python
 3. Skill gaps, if any, otherwise specify who is doing what
-    - name
+    - Yongyu Deng working on Smoke Detection Use Case
     - name
     - skill gap